imperva/incapsula-cli/README.md

-#Please consider using branch v2; Not if we will formerly merge.
+# Please consider using branch v2; Not sure if we will formerly merge.
 # incapsula-cli
 This application provides a simple to use CLI that reflects industry standards (such as the AWS cli), and enables customers to easily integrate into configurations management, orchestration or automation frameworks to support the DevOps model